5h6nn0n/php_project_final/README.txt

 to become (and receive all the benefits of) a registered user.
 Administrators are given minimal restrictions in their ability to modify and maintain the database, having the full range of permissions for this project: select, update, insert.
-None of the users can delete anything from the database through this webapp because it is outside the scope for this project’s requirements.
+None of the users can delete anything from the database through this webapp because it is outside the scope for this projectâ€™s requirements.

 Test credentials:

-Password => pa55word (works for all users in the database) Admin username => admin@myshop.com
+Password => pa55word (works for all users in the database)Â Admin username => admin@myshop.com
 Registered username => bobby@gmail.com (any of the users in the database are valid,
-		but, I usually sign in as bobby to test the registered user pages).
+		but, I usually sign in as bobby to test the registered user pages).Â

 Features I've considered to implement:

-~ Back buttons for easy user navigation
+~ Back buttons for easy user navigationÂ
-~ Session storage to save user progress
+~ Session storage to save user progressÂ
-~ Verification and confirmation messages
+~ Verification and confirmation messagesÂ
-~ Pass the primary keys as parameters
+~ Pass the primary keys as parametersÂ
 ~ Post method for personal information
-~ The data in the SQL script is consistent
+~ The data in the SQL script is consistentÂ

 Total number of webpages: 43